Quintusnz/Math-Dash/Docs/Healthy-Habit-Loop-Prompt.md

   - **Configured by parents/teachers** in a grown-ups area.
   - **Opt-in** by default (no automatic nagging).
 - Notification tone is:
-  - Gentle and neutral, e.g. “This might be a good moment for a 5-minute Math Dash.”
+  - Gentle and neutral, e.g. "This might be a good moment for a 5-minute Ready Steady Math session."
   - Never: “Your streak is in danger” or “Only 2 hours left”.

 ### 3.6 Copy & Tone